utah-datascience/utah-datascience.github.io/events/2025/data-science-day/index.md

 [Employer Registration](https://app.joinhandshake.com/career_fairs/53705/employer_preview) for Data Science & AI Career Expo

-[Sign-up to present](https://forms.gle/3nYDiEwDFQY1GP6FA) a poster or information booth
+[Sign-up to present](https://forms.gle/3nYDiEwDFQY1GP6FA) a poster or information booth \
+Also use this to register without using handshake (if not attending career fair)

 ---